Swaha294/website/content/projects/ipl/index.md

 image:
   caption: ''
   focal_point: Smart
-summary: An R data package that contains relational data for the United States 2015-2016 election cycle in the form of pre-loaded datasets and functions.
+summary: An R data package that provides data and functions related to the Indian Premier League (IPL) matches and standard cricket statistics.
+This package allows users to avail of IPL data and conduct analysis of cricketers and IPL teams using functions of this package.
 tags:
 - R Packages
 - software